TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-lerna-monorepo.md

 tags: frontend spreadsheets
 ---

-So far, all the front-end development work I've done has been in the [repo](https://github.com/TheCandidStartup/react-virtual-scroll-grid) I created when [bootstrapping vite]({% link _posts/2023-10-23-bootstrapping-vite.md %}).
+So far, all the front-end development work I've done has been in the [repo](https://github.com/TheCandidStartup/react-virtual-scroll-grid) I created when [bootstrapping Vite]({% link _posts/2023-10-23-bootstrapping-vite.md %}).
 It's starting to feel a little restrictive.

 The repo is based on a template for a React app.
 I added my [virtual scrolling]({% link _posts/2024-01-29-modern-react-virtual-scroll-grid.md %}) components and now it's an uncomfortable mix of a React component library and a sample app.
 My [code coverage]({% link _posts/2024-03-18-vitest-code-coverage.md %}) metrics are distorted because it doesn't make sense to unit test a sample app.
 At some point the sample app will turn into a real [Spreadsheet]({% link _topics/spreadsheets.md %}) application, I'll want somewhere to run end to end tests, there'll be back-end components and more.